 - The knock-down obligates the successful bidder to accept the item.
 Upon the item having been knocked down, the possession and risk of the objects sold shall devolve directly to the buyer, while ownership in the item shall devolve only once payment has been received in full.
 Items that have not been paid for may not be removed from the place of auction.

-- If a bid is accepted in the context of a so-called online auction, which is not an auction according to § 34b GewO, § 156 BGB or a public auction according to § 312g Paragraph 2 No. 10 BGB, a buyer who is a consumer is entitled statutory right of withdrawal.
+- If a bid is accepted in the context of a so-called online auction or a purchase is made via the online after sale, which is not an auction according to § 34b GewO, § 156 BGB or a public auction according to § 312g Paragraph 2 No. 10 BGB, a buyer who is a consumer is entitled statutory right of withdrawal.
 In this sense, consumers are natural persons who do not submit purchase bids with a purpose that can be assigned to their commercial or independent professional activity.
 If a consumer makes use of his statutory right of withdrawal, he regularly has to bear the costs of the return shipment.
 In addition, the provisions of the separate instructions on withdrawal linked below continue to apply.

-- A buyer’s premium of 25,00 % will be charged on the hammer price (21,01 % plus statutory value added tax in the amount of 19 %, calculated solely on the basis of the buyer’s premium).
+- A buyer’s premium of 25,00 % will be charged on the hammer price (21,01 % plus statutory 19% VAT, calculated solely on the basis of the buyer’s premium).
 For original works of visual art and photographic works, whose creators have not died 70 years prior to the sale at auction, the seller is under obligation pursuant to Section 26 of the Urheberrechtsgesetz (UrhG, German Copyright Act) to pay resale royalties on the revenue of the sale.
 The buyer shall contribute to these royalties on a pro rata basis as follows:

 - The buyer shall not be entitled to make any deductions from the final amount and may perform any set-offs only based on undisputed claims or claims that have been recognized by declaratory judgment.
 Where payment is failed to be made immediately to the Auction House or where it is refused to accept the item knocked down at auction, the item shall not be handed over to the buyer.
 Default on payment or acceptance shall obligate the successful bidder to provide compensation for the damage resulting therefrom.
 The Auction House may demand, at its election, performance of the contract or compensation of its damages.
 The item may be sold at auction once again, at the costs of the buyer.
 In such event, the buyer shall be liable for any revenue lost but shall not be entitled to any additional revenue.
 The buyer shall not be admitted to place further bids.
 The statutory rights enjoyed by the Auction House shall remain unaffected hereby.